walterxie/BioSci700/index.md

 which can be edited by [RStudio](https://posit.co/download/rstudio-desktop/).
 One of online guides is available at [bookdown.org](https://bookdown.org/yihui/rmarkdown/).

-**Note:** Some code has been given in order to define the input and output.
+**Note:** in question 1 and 2, some code has been given in order to define the input and output.
 Your code should be implemented between two comments "### your code here" and "### your code finished above".
 Please make sure that you do not miss any blocks, except for the example below:

 ```